Comparing The Best Hunting Rangefinders (2025 Buying Guide)

 This rangefinder can pick up deer out to 2000 yards on deer in good conditions.

 The Kilo 5K can also range trees at 2500 yards and reflective targets (like targets) out to 5000 yards.
-So if you’re looking to do long-range shooting practice in addition to long-range hunting, this rangefinder will cover all your basis.
+So if you’re looking to do long-range shooting practice in addition to long-range hunting, this rangefinder will cover all your bases.

 Optics